andrewhywong/USDAsymbols/README.md

 # USDAsymbols
-Automatically find scientific names of a plant species with plant symbol in USDA plant database.
+Automatically find scientific names of plant species with plant symbols in USDA plant database.